 led by an invisible hand to promote an end which was no part of his intention

-It is a combination of creative thinking and enlighten greed.
-It means, you, yes you personally have a gift to satisfy the needs of society in ways no super computer or world leader could ever envision.
+It is a combination of creative thinking and enlightens greed.
+It means, you, yes you personally have a gift to satisfy the needs of society in ways no supercomputer or world leader could ever envision.

 What is the force behind the invisible hand?

 An efficient market arises superior to anything a government could produce.
-Micro managing the economy creates distortions and unhappiness.
-Therefore government should be hands off.
+Micromanaging the economy creates distortions and unhappiness.
+Therefore the government should be handed off.

 The hand is a perfect metaphor because it is what we use to be creative and productive, the instrument which ideas are brought to reality.

 Metaphorically you are a finger in that invisible hand that is creating something great.
-Lets say you are a painter, government would be a third person trying to move your figures.
+Let’s say you are a painter, the government would be a third person trying to move your figures.

 The invisible hand in action